guoqianglan/guoqianglan.github.io/_posts/2020-3-2-deploy-kubernetes-with-kubespray-on-openstack.md

 ![success info]({{ site.url }}{{ site.baseurl }}/assets/images/blog_kube_jhub/ansible_ping_success.png)

 **Note**:
+- *If you got warning about "Ansible is being run in a world writable directory, ignoring it as an ansible.cfg", please change the permission of the kubespary folder by `chmod 775 -R kubespray`*
 - *If the cluster is unreachable, please open additional TCP port 22 for SSH  then try again.*
 - *There are other ports you need to open, i.e., ICMP port which enable pinging master ip externally, TCP 2379 for etcd connection*
 ![Additional rules]({{ site.url }}{{ site.baseurl }}/assets/images/blog_kube_jhub/add_additional_security_rules.png)